Library Media Center

 Services

-The FCHS TIC Center aims to meet the needs of all patrons.
-The following services are readily available on a daily basis in the TIC Center.
+The FCHS library aims to meet the needs of all patrons.
+The following services are readily available on a daily basis in the library.
 Accommodations and advanced reservations can be made for any items or service by contacting the center.

 • Robust print collection of fiction and nonfiction resources.